bit23/try-linq/README.md

 ![data-panel](doc/data-panel.jpg)

 It is possible to define more or less complex linq queries directly in the integrated code editor, so you can modify the logic in real time.
-It is also available a list of useful snippets to test every feature of the library.
+A list of useful snippets is also available to test every feature of the library.

 ![code-panel](doc/code-panel.jpg)